phucnsp/blog/_posts/2020-03-22-self-taught-pytorch-part2-nn-from-scratch.md

 <div class="cell border-box-sizing text_cell rendered"><div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
 <p>Next, We will define a <code>metric</code>.
 During the training, reducing the <code>loss</code> is what our model tries to do but it is hard for us, as human, can intuitively understand how good the weights set are along the way.
-So we need a human-interpretable value which help us understand the training progress and it is the <code>metric</code>.</p>
+So we need a human-interpretable value which help us understand the training progress and it is the <code>metric</code>.<br>
+{% include important.html content='while training your model, there will be the case when your loss has stopped decreasing but your accuracy is still increasing.
+The recommendation here is to save both models, one at minimum loss and one at maximum accuracy.
+And you, yourself, need to make decision which one to choose.
+For me, it is always the maximum accuracy because the accuracy measurement is what we care about.' %}</p>

 </div>
 </div>